LinkedIn Guide

 In this blog, we’ll talk about:

-✔️What a LinkedIn company page is all about,
+✔️What are LinkedIn company pages all about,

 ✔️Why you need one,

-✔️The difference between a LinkedIn business page and personal account,
+✔️The difference between a LinkedIn business page and personal account

 ✔️How to create and optimize a LinkedIn company page,